Grass & Grass Seed

 - The aerator will remove plugs of soil.
 Leave them on the lawn so they can break down and add nutrients back into the soil.

-- Once you’ve finished aerating, water the lawn well.
+- Once you’ve finished aerating the lawn, water it well.

 - Water your newly aerated lawn every 2-3 days during the next couple of weeks.